oll-korreckt/grammar/src/markdown/info/elements/partOfSpeech/noun.md

 - Is it being described by an [adjective](adjective)?
 - Is it plural or could you pluralize it?
 - Is it the object of a [verb phrase](verb-phrase) or [preposition phrase](preposition-phrase)?
+- Is it grammatically separate from the rest of the sentence, demarcated with a comma, and not a pronoun or interjection?